builtbybel/burnbytes/README.md

 With Windows 10 Microsoft will be retiring Disk Cleanup tool and replace it with Storage Sense.

 I have never been a fan of Storage sense and a year ago i took a new path and created [Cleanmgr+](https://github.com/mirinsoft/CleanmgrPlus).
 I saw the 1:1 replica of [Albacore's Managed Disk Cleanup yesterday](https://github.com/thebookisclosed/Comet).
-I looks exactly like the classic cleanmgr.exe and uses identical technical terms and descriptions and does exactly the same thing that the classic Windows Disk Clean-up utility does.
+It looks exactly like the classic cleanmgr.exe and uses identical technical terms and descriptions and does exactly the same thing that the classic Windows Disk Clean-up utility does.

 It's sunday and i was a little bored and thought to show Microsoft how i would have done it.
 The technology was already there (thanks to Albacore) so it only needed a fresh, modern Windows 10 touch.
 The result you see now is Burnbytes

 Everybody who is interested in this project is welcome to help.
 I myself will not have much time and neither does albacore at the moment.
 I could imagine for the roadmap an integration of the community cleaner "winapp2.ini".
-Just quickly thought ..
+Just quickly thought.

+#### My main goal is a community cleaner like it has never existed before.
+Albacore has done a great preparatory job but there is still a lot to do.
+Comment, share this post and take a look at the (C#) code.

 ## Features
 - 1:1 technical replacement for Microsoft Disk Cleanup with the modern touch of Storage sense